 One old saying describes prepping perfectly, “it is a marathon and not a sprint.”
 If you cannot handle sheeple thinking of your as a tin-foil hat wearing fanatic, don’t spend a single dime on long-term storage food, it will be a waste of money.

 If you are not in it for the long haul, and willing to put in far more time than typically is associated with a hobby, give up now.
 You WILL NOT survive any doomsday disaster.
 Stamina, dedication, and determination are attributes required to become a self-reliant prepper.

 While giving a hands-on lesson during a self-reliance camp a few years ago, I was asked how much time I spent prepping.
 It was a rather simple question, but I found it extremely difficult to answer.

 Finally, I told the class participant that I spend 24 hours a day 7 days a week prepping.
 That response definitely raised some eyebrows inside the tent.
 Some were impressed, others were baffled, and a few immediately thought I was an untruthful braggart.

 I put a lot of thought into my answer, which I eventually explained to the crowd that ultimately nodded their heads to indicate understanding and acceptance of my 24/7 prepping response.

 I live and work on our survival homestead.
-If I am not writing, talking photos, or creating videos related to the self-reliance education of others, I am tending to the crops indoors and out, the livestock, date nights spent mending fences, making herbal remedies, working on our ½ mile uphill secluded road, butchering, tanning hides, sewing, leathercrafting, perfecting my aim with a handgun, rifle, and bow, checking water quality in our creek and pond…
+If I am not writing, talking photos, or creating videos related to the self-reliance education of others, I am tending to the crops indoors and out, the livestock, date nights spent mending fences, making herbal remedies, working on our ½ mile uphill secluded road, butchering, tanning hides, sewing, leathercrafting, perfecting my aim, checking water quality in our creek and pond…